SUSE/container-suseconnect/README.md

 [here](https://docs.docker.com/userguide/dockervolumes/).

-Finally, if neither the default `suseconnect.log` file nor the file specified through the `SUSECONNECT_LOG_FILE` environment variable is writable, then this program will default to the standard error.
+Finally, if neither the default `suseconnect.log` file nor the file specified through the `SUSECONNECT_LOG_FILE` environment variable are writable, then this program will default to the standard error.

 # License